Phase Noise in Real-World Twin-Field Quantum Key Distribution: Abstract

 \section{Abstract}

-We investigate the impact of noise sources in real-world implementations of Twin-Field Quantum Key Distribution (TF-QKD) protocols, focusing on phase noise from photon sources and connecting fibers.
-Our work emphasizes the role of laser quality, network topology, fiber length, arm balance, and detector performance in determining key rates.
+The impact of noise sources in real-world implementations of Twin-Field Quantum Key Distribution (TF-QKD) protocols is investigated, focusing on phase noise from photon sources and connecting fibers.
+This work emphasizes the role of laser quality, network topology, fiber length, arm balance, and detector performance in determining key rates.
 Remarkably, it reveals that the leading TF-QKD protocols are similarly affected by phase noise despite different mechanisms.
-Our study demonstrates duty cycle improvements of over 2x through narrow-linewidth lasers and phase-control techniques, highlighting the potential synergy with high-precision time/frequency distribution services.
+This study demonstrates duty cycle improvements of over a factor of two through narrow-linewidth lasers and phase-control techniques, highlighting the potential synergy with high-precision time/frequency distribution services.
 Ultrastable lasers, evolving toward integration and miniaturization, offer promise for agile TF-QKD implementations on existing networks.
 Properly addressing phase noise and practical constraints allows for consistent key rate predictions, protocol selection, and layout design, crucial for establishing secure long-haul links for the Quantum Communication Infrastructures under development in several countries.